Vladf1422/Vladf1422/README.md

 - 👋 Hi, I’m @Vladf1422
-- 👀 I’m interested in ... software development, mathematics and topics that deal incredible amounts of pain.
+- 👀 I’m interested in ... software development, mathematics, and topics that deal incredible amounts of pain.
 - 🌱 I’m currently learning ...
 C++
 - 💞️ I’m looking to collaborate on ... open source software and other related projects.